michael-rowe/ai-in-hpe/about.md

 So I've started putting together a programme of study that would provide a framework for what I learned, making it more structured and guided.

----
-## Process

-This is the process whereby information moves from The World into this site:
-1. Something arrives in my feed that looks interesting.
-2. I save it into Reader with appropriate tags to find later.
-3. I read and annotate it with tags and notes.
-4. Those annotations get imported into Obsidian.
-5. I read the annotations and sometimes convert them into blog posts, permanent notes, course content, etc.
-6. And that's where it used to end.
-Now, there's another step: move the most important information (IMO) to this site.
+You could think of this as an opinionated guide to generative AI in health professions education.
+For now, it's mostly my opinion but I'm hoping the project picks up collaborators along the way, so that it becomes more a shared sense-making experience.
+And therefore, a wider diversity of opinions.

-**What the site is not:**
+**What the project is not:**

-- A collection of filtered content.
-- A dump of information.
+- A collection of content or dump of information.
 - An uncritical praising of all things AI.
+- What the future *could* be i.e. this is about what is, today.

 ---

 ## Technology choices

 I considered creating a section of my blog ([/usr/space](https://www.mrowe.co.za/blog/)) to capture what I was learning but I worried that I'd be spending a lot of time messing around with the CMS part of a website.
 I do most of my writing in Obsidian and thought it would be a hassle to move content from there to WordPress.